tpwres/teczki-polskiego-wrestlingu/content/e/2014-06-21-mzw-untitled.md

 - ["ZERO(c)", "Rick Baxxter; The Grannatic", { r: "DQ", c: "Next Step Wrestling Championship" }]
 {% end %}

+Matches from this event are briefly shown in the first act of [American Dream](@/a/american-dream.md).

 * [Cagematch link](https://www.cagematch.net/?id=1&nr=112730)